eliotcochrane/eliotcochrane.github.io/_posts/2024-07-08-kurikoma-golf-club.md

 ### Clubhouse

 Driving to the club, like any other, you get little peeks at the course.
 Arriving at Kurikoma Golf Club, you will drive alongside the first hole of one of the three routes.
 Pulling the car to the front, the clubhouse is quiet and doesn't stand out compared to others.
-At the club drop-off, you will be greeted by one or two staff members who will take your bag, put it in a cart which sings a lovely tune, and also take your golf bag and put it near the entrance for you.
+At the club drop-off, you will be greeted by one or two staff members who will take your bag, put it in a cart which sings a lovely tune as it goes to the starting area, and also take your golf bag and put it near the entrance for you.

 ![Front entrance to the clubhouse at Kurikoma Golf Club.](/assets/img/KurikomaGC-3.jpeg) *Photo: Front entrance to the clubhouse at Kurikoma Golf Club.*